chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 layout: post
 title:  "Generated Pipelines"
 date:   2023-07-02 20:00:00 -0500
-categories: general
+categories: coding
 ---
 > "Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it." ~ George Orwell

 While this quote applies to the technology industry, I actually want to talk about code generation.

 ### Avoid Drudgery
 One example of code generation is this blog.
-It is hosted on [Github Pages](https://pages.github.com) and uses a tool called [Jekyll](https://jekyllrb.com) to render simple markdown documents as static webpages.
+It is hosted on [Github Pages](https://pages.github.com) and uses a tool called [Jekyll](https://jekyllrb.com) to render simple Markdown documents as static webpages.

-Jekyll removes the need to write a large amount of boilerplate html and allows you to focus on writing.
+Jekyll removes the need to write a large amount of boilerplate HTML and allows you to focus on writing.

 This blog, though, is about generating Gitlab CI child pipelines.